wp-plugins/store-locator-le/readme.txt

 I update about once per month or more frequently as needed.

 Visit the [Store Locator Plus Release Notes page](http://www.storelocatorplus.com/support/documentation/store-locator-plus/release-notes/) for the full change log.

+= 4.1.12 =

+* Fix: Fix the help screen hyperlinks.
+* Fix: Update the select state list option to show states with no lat/long.
+* Fix: Force Load JavaScript now stays checked when changing other map options.
+* Fix: Force mime type to on files ending with .csv to text/csv.
+* Fix: Update WooMemorable theme to handle the Tagalong CSS cascade feature.
+* Fix: Pagination in Locations/Manage next page and page numbers retain search filters.
+* Enhancement: Update the data interface engine to work with WordPress 3.9 prepare statement updates.
+* Enhancement: New Twenty Fourteen Rev 01 Advanced Theme that better fits with the WP Twenty Fourteen theme.
+* Enhancement: Added Portuguese Brazil translation.

 = 4.1.10 =